 Robert Smith Dods (Robin) bought the land on which these houses stood in August 1897.
 The land was then an area of 1 rood 8.6 perches.
 A further 1.6 perches was added in January 1900.
 Robin Dods and his wife Mary lived in New Farm and evidently built these houses as an investment.
+In 1903 when residents first appear in this part of Hamilton Place, the house was named 'Kalmia' and the occupant was Audley Mackenzie.
 The occupants of the houses regularly changed over the following years and the houses seem to have remained investment properties after the Dods' sold them in 1919 - the year the land was subdivided.